YTasheva/EduFlix/README.md

 ## Contributing

-- Contributions to the Eduflix project are welcome!
+- Contributions to the EduFlix project are welcome!
 Please refer to the CONTRIBUTING.md file for more information on how to contribute.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)